 - Train SMEs in the field of digital technologies, innovation and entrepreneurship.
 DTCs are selected based on their capacity to deliver training in the specified areas.

-9 DTCs have been selected for the first phase which runs from January 2020 to end of August 2021.
+9 DTCs have been selected for the first phase which ran from January 2020 to end of August 2021.
 The 9 DTCs have been selected from Africa (4), Americas (2), and Asia Pacific (3) regions.
-Towards the end of the first phase, an open call will be made for more potential DTCs to join the network.
+Towards the end of the first phase, an open call was made for more potential DTCs to join the network.

 In response to the COVID-19 crisis, the Phase 1 DTC trainers were provided with tools and skills on how to conduct remote teaching.
 The train-the-trainers online courses were offered in collaboration with Cisco and they were free of charge.